 So, I did some more research.
 By now, I was sure that I am not alone.
 And, I must do something about it.
-This happend today and I am going to write about it and share it with everyone.
+This happened today and I am going to write about it and share it with everyone.
 I am sure others are searching like me.

-So I did a little looking up on nausea, sneezing and tea.
+So I did a little looking up on nausea, sneezing, and tea.
 I found a clue on this blog that made sense to me.
 I have pollen allergy.
 All allergies are caused by the excessive production of histamine.

 What is acid reflux?

-Acid reflux, is a condition where stomach acid comes up from the stomach into the esophagus.
+Acid reflux is a condition where stomach acid comes up from the stomach into the esophagus.
 It is normally caused by alterations in the barrier between the stomach and the esophagus.

 So it is not the acid-reflux.
 That leaves us with “histamine” as the only commonality.
 It regulates sneezing and acid production and is found heavily in green and black teas.